 Protest over Chicago teen's shooting ties up retail district

-They chanted "16 shots!
-16 shots!" and stopped traffic for blocks to express their anger over the Oct.
-20, 2014, killing of McDonald and the subsequent investigation, which they say was mishandled.
+Activists chanting "16 shots!
+16 shots!" stopped traffic for blocks for up to an hour, expressing their anger over the Oct.
+20, 2014, killing of 17-year-old Laquan McDonald and the subsequent investigation that they say was mishandled.
+Police officers along the sidewalk formed a barrier of sorts between the protesters and stores and helped shoppers get through the doors.

 "That needs to end.
 Too many have already died," said Chapman, whose organization, the Chicago Alliance Against Racism and Political Oppression, is pushing for an elected, civilian police accountability council.

 Van Dyke is being held without bond.
-His attorney said Van Dyke feared for his life when he fired at McDonald and that the case should be tried in an actual courtroom, not the court of public opinion.
+His attorney said Van Dyke feared for his life when he fired at McDonald and that the case should be tried in the courtroom, not in social media or on the streets.

-The Rev. Michael Pfleger, a Roman Catholic priest and prominent local activist, said he thought Friday's protest would cost businesses money because the publicity surrounding it would discourage shoppers from even venturing into the area.
+The Rev. Michael Pfleger, a Roman Catholic priest and prominent local activist, said he thinks the march itself will cost businesses money because the publicity surrounding it will discourage shoppers from even venturing into the area.

 All previous marches have been largely peaceful.
 There have been isolated clashes between police and protesters, with about 10 arrests and only a few minor reports of property damage.
 The police have allowed protesters to march in the middle of the street and even hold rallies in the middle of intersections, and on Thursday the department said it would handle Friday's march much the same way.